aboro72/flask-pos/README.md

     $ flask createdb

-a user, employee and a role will be created for testing purposes

-After that login is possible with:
+for testing purposes the following roles will be created if you run `flask createdb`

+- Admin Account:

         username: admin
         password: admin

-for now it's only possible to Login / Logout but later on the line we will add some\
- more functionality like a profil maybe
+- Owner Account:

+        username: owner
+        password: owner

+- Manager Account:

+        username: manager
+        password: manager

+- User Account:

+        username: user
+        password: user

+But it's possible to view, create, edit and delete users.

+the created user will have `0000` as password and is not activated.
+Currently it is not possible to change the password.
+It will be implemented later.

 ### Unit-Tests